United Parks & Resorts: InBev acquisition and spinoff as SeaWorld Parks & Entertainment (2008–2012)

-SeaWorld Entertainment
+SeaWorld Entertainment IPO, Blackfish, and c-suite turmoil (2013–2023)

-On December 27, 2012, SeaWorld Parks & Entertainment announced that it had filed for an initial public offering (IPO) of stock, while changing its name to SeaWorld Entertainment at the IPO.
+At the close of 2012, SeaWorld Parks & Entertainment announced that it had filed for an initial public offering of stock, while changing its name to SeaWorld Entertainment.
 Part of the proceeds from this sale would go to Blackstone Group, which would retain a controlling interest in the company.
 It began trading April 19, 2013, on the New York Stock Exchange with a ticker symbol of SEAS.

-In September 2013, SeaWorld Kids media unit and Little Airplane Productions agreed to develop a new conservation and animal themed TV show for preschoolers.
-The property was announced in March 2014 as Billy Green Builds!
+In July 2013, CNN Films released the documentary Blackfish, which interviewed several former trainers, criticized the company's handling of killer whales, and revealed a long history of incidents in which orcas harmed trainers, which had been concealed both from the public and staff.
+It also chronicled three deaths involving Tilikum, the male orca at the heart of SeaWorld's breeding program.

-Following CNN's broadcast of the documentary Blackfish, which criticized the company's handling of killer whale exhibits, SeaWorld's profits went into a steep decline and its share values plummeted.
+SeaWorld's profits went into a steep decline and its share values plummeted.
 SeaWorld said in August 2014 that the film had hurt revenues at its San Diego, California park.
+That summer, SeaWorld, created a number of public relations websites such as Awesome Ocean, Stand With Sea World, and I Love SeaWorld, in an effort to share their view, counter what they believed were inaccuracies happening in the public debate, and repair their brand.
 On December 11, 2014, SeaWorld announced that chief executive Jim Atchison would resign, with an interim successor replacing him on January 15, 2015.
 The company's share price had fallen 44% in 2014.

+In March 2014, California State Assemblyman Richard Bloom introduced the Orca Welfare and Safety Act, a bill in California that would ban entertainment-driven orca captivity and retire all current whales.
+It eventually was made law in 2016.
+In June 2014, U.S. Congressmen Adam Schiff and Jared Huffman attached an amendment to the Agriculture Appropriations Act, requiring the USDA to update regulations under the Animal Welfare Act of 1966 in regards to cetacean captivity.
+It passed with "unanimous bipartisan support".

-The company and Village Roadshow in 2014 signed a development agreement for additional Asian theme parks.
-By November 2015, SeaWorld and Evans Hotels formed a partnership to explore the development for a Mission Bay SeaWorld-branded resort hotel connected to the San Diego park.
-By December 2016, the Village Roadshow agreement expired.
-SeaWorld revived its Dubai plans in December 2016 with Miral but with only a SeaWorld Park joining four other parks on Yas Island when it opens in 2022.
+The company and Village Roadshow in 2014 signed a development agreement for additional Asian theme parks, but by December 2016 the agreement expired.
+SeaWorld revived its Dubai plans in 2016 with a SeaWorld Park that eventually opened on Yas Island in 2022.
+This was the first park not to feature orca whales.

 In August 2015, SeaWorld announced an 84% drop in second quarter 2015 net income compared to the year before.
 Total income was down 3% from 2014 to 2015.
 Visitors fell by 100,000, from 6.58 million to 6.48 million.
 The board of directors appointed Joel Manby as president and chief executive officer starting April 7, 2015.
-While the fully integrated resorts model, resorts, hotels and retail, has been on the drawing boards for the company at various times, Manby considered it a key to his plans for the company.
-As it seems that their parks are not considered destination parks but complementary parks per In Parks Magazine.
-Two new directors were appointed to the company board that held positions at fully integrated theme park resorts.
-SeaWorld Parks formed its Resort Development Group on February 1, 2016, with the appointment of the Vice President of Resort Development Steve Iandolo.
-Anthony Esparza also became the new SeaWorld Chief Creative Officer (CCO).
-Deep Blue Creative, announced as a new unit in early November 2016, is mostly the former SeaWorld media unit, less licensing and consumer products, led by the previous CCO.
-The first projects under the Deep Blue unit are Kraken Virtual Reality (VR) ride at SeaWorld Orlando, Wave Breaker: The Rescue Coaster at SeaWorld San Antonio and Electric Ocean end-of-day event debuting summer of 2017 at SeaWorlds Orlando and San Diego.
+Manby considered it a key to his plans for the company to develop fully integrated theme park resorts, including lodging and dining on site, plans which had been discussed many times previously but never realized.